AidanWelch/OpenTrafficCamMap/README.md

     "[state or standardized administrative region]": {
         "[county or standardized regional breakdown, this should not be skipped but if not applicable or unknown use 'other']": [
             {
-                "location": {
+				"description": "[address of camera or best description of location]", "direction": "[the cardinal direction the camera is facing, optional and can be unexpected string]", "latitude": "[the latitude of the camera]",
-                    "description": "[address of camera or best description of location]", "direction": "[the cardinal direction the camera is facing, optional]", "latitude": "[the latitude of the camera, optional]", "longitude": "[the longitude of the camera, optional]" },
+				"longitude": "[the longitude of the camera]",
                 "url": "[url of stream]",
                 "encoding": "[encoding used]",
-                "format": "[the format of the given stream]", "update_rate": "[only relevant on image stream formats, and even then is optional, but provides the rate at which the image provided can be pinged for an update, measured in milliseconds]", "marked_for_review": "[bool, should(not is) only be included if true]" }
+                "format": "[the format of the given stream]", "updateRate": "[only relevant on image stream formats, and even then is optional, but provides the rate at which the image provided can be pinged for an update, measured in milliseconds]", "markedForReview": "[bool, should(not is) only be included if true]" }
         ]
     }